kharyam/docker-java-example/README.md

 ## Example Output

 Sample output after running the test.sh (on a linux system with docker installed).
-Note the `-Xmx256m` parameter dynamically computed and passed to the JVM based on the container memory limit in the docker command (`docker run -it --rm --memory=512m -p 8080:8080 java-app:latest`)
+Note the `-Xmx256m` parameter dynamically computed and passed to the JVM based on the container memory limit in the docker command.

         # ./test.sh
         Sending build context to Docker daemon  2.56 kB